almostearthling/when-command/support/docs/cond_actionrelated.md

 # Action Related Conditions

 The condition items described in this section detrmine the outcome of the related tests as the result of a particular action, which can be either a command executed at the OS level, or the execution of a Lua script using the embedded interpreter.
-Since these tests might possibily be resource intensive, it is possible (and recommended) to specify an additional delay between consecutive checks by specifying an appropriate amount of time (in seconds, minutes, or hours) in the _Check/Recheck after_ field.
+Since these tests might possibily be resource intensive, it is possible (and recommended) to specify an additional delay between consecutive checks by specifying an appropriate amount of time (in seconds, minutes, or hours) in the _Additional Delay_ field.

 For the same reason, the tests related to these types of condition might be performed at a random instant between two scheduler ticks if the corresponding global scheduler [option](cfgform.md#scheduler-parameters) is set.